krayush07/autoencoder/README.md

 <br/>

-Visualization of points corresponding to image '1' in t-SNE representation
+Visualization of points corresponding to latent feature of image '1' in test set in t-SNE representation
 ![alt text](global_module/utility_dir/mnist/viz/label1.png?raw=true "'Points representing images of 1 in test set.'")

 <br/>

-Visualization of points corresponding to image '5' in t-SNE representation
+Visualization of points corresponding to latent feature of image '5' in test set in t-SNE representation
 ![alt text](global_module/utility_dir/mnist/viz/label5.png?raw=true "'Points representing images of 5 in test set.'")